Forum Discussion

 The Value of Variables

-Based on the type of data it holds, a variable belongs to one of three categories.
+Based on the type of data it holds, a variable belongs in one of three categories.

 True/False variable

-A True/False (T/F) variable is like one of those Open/Closed signs that hang in a storefront's window, because there are only two possible options.
-The value of a T/F variable can only be True or False.
+A True/False (T/F) variable is like an Open/Closed sign that hangs in a storefront's window.
+There are only two possible options: True or False.

 Text variable